Different Coaching Rules Apply for Complete Beginners.

 The best way to approach this: play along with songs and try to keep up.

 A good song that I always start my total beginner students with is “Give Peace A Chance”.
 (We’ll get to that later)

 The Very First Beginner’s Lesson at ZOTZinMusic.

-When working with a complete beginner, I first teach the C chord, and give the student a couple of minutes to get used to that shape.
+When working with a complete beginner, I first teach the C chord and give the student a couple of minutes to get used to that shape.

-While the student is getting used to that shape, I have the student strum, so that student also gets used to rhythm playing while getting used to the C chord.
+While the student is getting used to that shape, I have the student strum, so that the student also gets used to rhythm playing while getting used to the C chord.
 That student of course just starts out strumming quarter notes: 1 chord hit per beat.

 Within 2 maximum 3 minutes of having learned the C chord, we move on to the F chord.